WaterFutures/EPyT-Flow/docs/tut.intro.rst

 (e.g. chlorine injection or contamination events).

-Also, there exist two different types of demand models that can be used for simulating the hydraulics: Demand driven analysis (DDA) and a pressure driven analysis (PDA).
+Also, there exist two different types of demand models that can be used for simulating the hydraulics: Demand-driven analysis (DDA) and a pressure-driven analysis (PDA).

 EPyT-Flow is based on EPANET and therefore uses a steady-state simulation of the hydraulics, on which the quality dynamics are computed.
 Details can be found in the